HeavyMetalAdmin/el7-server/README.md

 #### TODOs

-* Automate zone generation / changes
+- Automate zone generation / changes
-* Automated zone resigning; currently zones are signed with a validity of 1 year
+- Automated zone resigning; currently zones are signed with a validity of 1 year
-* CDS: does not work in RHEL7
+- CDS: does not work in RHEL7
+- When BIND 9.11 add query response logging via dnstap

 #### Fixes